dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - the assassin freaks out and believes he has drunk the poison
     - believing the other to be an antidote, he reaches for it before our hero finishes it
     - he downs it, sealing his fate
+- the mage is arrested for killing the assassin
+  - and worse still, he has lost all memory of the princess (?)

 - the priest hears of this and learns about the mages true immortality
   - the priest knows all too well that immortality is a blessing and a curse,